payable/ipg-sdk/README.md

 payable.startPayment(form_jsondata);

 ```
-<b>3.2.</b> Payament related Error details.
+<b>3.2.</b> Payment related Error details.

 You can get the error details from the `payable.onError`.
-Error will be field validation (code : 3009) and other common error (code : 3008).
+Error will be field validation (code : 3009) and other common errors (code : 3008).

 ```javascript
    payable.onError = function onError(error) {